 Running a DMP

-The most common things that happen are:
+Some common things that happen are:

-If your income or expenses change a lot you may need to revise your DMP offers downward if you are finding it difficult to manage.
+If your income or expenses change a lot, you may need to revise your DMP offers downward if you are finding it difficult to manage.
 You don’t want to be changing the amounts every month though.
 You want a number you can manage to pay every month without a problem.

 - increase your DMP payments